Re: The Conservative Party of Canada and Status of Women Canada, the following message was sent Sep. 22, 2008,

 - men’s safety, and the

 - elimination of all forms of violence and discrimination against men and boys.
+[According to StatCan, Canadian men comprise 75% of Canadian homicide victims and the majority of victims of violence.]

 A search of the website of the Government of Canada for “Status of Women” shows information that pertains to as many as 14,338 items of federal government expenditures, covering millions of dollars spent on behalf of Status of Women Canada, further proving that Status of Women Canada is very much alive.
 The expense claims for which compensation was provided could not very well have been made by individuals from a government department whose demise is being so vastly exaggerated by you.
 After all, it appears that the most recent record of those expense claims was updated Sep.
 4, 2008.